JerichoTorrent/TorrentWeb/README.md

 # 🌩️ Torrent Network Website Template

 This is a full-stack React + TypeScript template for Minecraft server websites with user login, blog, voting, account dashboard, and more.
 Originally designed for the Torrent Network, it's now available for anyone to fork and adapt.
-Check it out here (when it's actually done): <https://torrentsmp.com>
-Join our Discord if you're a legend: <https://discord.gg/torrent>
-And/or play on our server if you're an absolute chad, IP: torrentsmp.com
 ---

 ## 🚀 Features